It started at maximum security Valley State Prison for Women in Chowchilla.

 “It’s surprising what choices we are free to make if we just allow ourselves to make the choices,” he said.

 The name Freedom to Choose, which the Pauls say can be confusing because the language evokes thoughts on abortion, comes from Viktor Frankl, an Austrian psychiatrist who survived the Nazi concentration camps during the Holocaust.
-The Pauls say that what Mr. Frankl learned during his three years at the death camps inspires the foundation’s work.
+The Pauls say that what Mr. Frankl learned during his three years at the death camps inspires the nonprofit’s work.

 “He discovered that under the worst personal circumstances, there is one essential freedom that can never be taken away from any person and that’s the freedom to choose one’s attitude regardless of circumstances,” Dr. David Paul said.

 The Pauls are volunteer directors of the nonprofit, working 20-30 hours a week on top of their part-time faculty positions at University of Santa Monica.
 He is also part-time faculty at Saybrook Graduate School and Research Center in San Francisco, and does part-time consulting in medicine, while she does part-time consulting in psychology.

 The Pauls say that Freedom to Choose is not just for people who have struggled with crime or drug abuse.

 “Many people feel like they’re the victim of their circumstances and that’s just not people in prison,” Dr. David Paul said.
 “That’s everyone.”

 “As long as we have a pulse, challenges will come up and the skills we teach are ways to deal with that,” Dr. Bonnie Paul said.
 “When we can help someone else get out of despair or sorrow or suffering, it helps us, too.”

 Written by: NIKKI GREY, NEWS-PRESS STAFF WRITER / email: [email protected]